Remote onboarding - how to make virtual onboarding a success

 - In companies that rely on the hybrid work model or entirely on the concept of remote work, onboarding must also be adapted to the location-independent work of new colleagues.

-Using digital opportunities for virtual onboarding
+Utilize digital options for virtual onboarding

 - Onboarding software that can be used to digitally map the entire onboarding process